pohlm01/master-thesis/4_comparison.typ

 The chain contains 256-bit ECDSA, RSA-2048, and RSA-4096 bit keys and signatures.
 Summing them up, the authentication related bytes transmitted in the certificate chain result in 1,248 bytes.
 Note that this does not contain the @ocsp staple or handshake signature included in @tab:x509_size as they are not included in the certificate chain itself.
-In comparison, a comparable Bikeshed certificate with a 256-bit ECDSA key would contain 704 authentication related bytes, assuming $280 dot 10^9$ active @ap:pl.
+In comparison, a comparable Bikeshed certificate with a 256-bit ECDSA key would contain 704 authentication related bytes, assuming 280 million active @ap:pl.
 The full certificate would be 785 bytes in size.
 Thus, the X.509 certificate chain has an overhead of 1,238 bytes or 99~% while the Bikeshed certificate has an overhead of 81 bytes or 12~%.
 Even though this is only a single example, this shows that the X.509/@asn1 format produces a significant overhead, that can be reduced by introducing a new certificate format.